-As a lead director with Ocean Media, Maggie has a good grasp of the key (appointed September 2019)

-issues affecting the sector and practical experience of embracing the opportunities/challenges currently facing RP's.
+As a lead director with Ocean Media.
+Maggie has a good grasp of the key issues affecting the sector and practical experience of embracing opportunities/challenges currently facing RP's.
 She has gained this insight through many governance roles, notably in her current capacity as a NED on the Board of Accent.
 With a good appreciation of regulation, risk, culture and governance control, Maggie also has a commercial background providing the strategic leadership needed at a governance level by Connexus.

 Maggie's track record of delivery is supplemented by the softer skills she brings around team development, Board growth and building consensus to take business led decisions that are integral to the achievement of corporate goals.
-Comfortable in stakeholder management and effective in network building, Maggie acknowledges the importance of the external dimension of the role.
-She cares deeply about the provision of good quality social and affordable housing, and strongly believes in the voice of the informing customers and tenants organisational activity.
+Comfortable stakeholder management and effective network building.
+Maggie in acknowledges the importance of the external dimension of the role.
+She cares deeply about the provision of good quality social and affordable housing, and strongly believes in the voice of the customers and tenants informing organisational activity.